Crankcase Ventilation Filters

 - A Closed Crankcase Ventilation System captures the crankcase oil mist, aerosol sized droplets, soot and returns it to the oil pan.
 This CCV system also captures blow-by and returns it to the combustion chamber to be burned again.
 Closing the crankcase ventilation system means catching the blow-by gas back to the incoming combustion air charge and feeding this directly into the engine.

-Due to the growing importance of safeguarding the global environment modern high performance diesel engines use this efficient crankcase ventilation filtration systems.
-Since the total control of diesel emissions are increasingly regulated the use of a crankcase ventilation system filter is critical to diesel engine Original Equipment Manufacturers (OEMs).
+Due to the growing importance of safeguarding the global environment modern high performance diesel engines use this efficient crankcase ventilation filtration system.
+Since the total control of diesel emissions is increasingly regulated the use of a crankcase ventilation system filter is critical to diesel engine Original Equipment Manufacturers (OEMs).
 Future worldwide diesel engine emission regulations will require original equipment manufacturers to continue to reduce total particulate emissions.
 Current emission regulations in many countries and market segments cover total engine emissions, which include both tailpipe and crankcase.
 The emissions released by the crankcase can contribute up to 25% of total emissions; control of this air pollution source is critical to the protection of the earth's environment.

 These Cummins Filtration's crankcase ventilation systems are innovative products using patented technologies to control oil drip and crankcase emissions in diesel engine applications.
 The open crankcase ventilation (OCV) systems provide superior aerosol filtering of crankcase emissions, commonly known as blow-by.
 Blow-by is the result of high-pressure gases and oils escaping around piston rings and venting to the atmosphere.
 This oily mist attracts dust and airborne particles, leading to an accumulation of contaminants, both on the engine and the surface beneath it.
 This condition increases the clean-up required in the engine compartment, as well as unsightly oil drips on highways, bodies of water, parking lots, crops, garage floors, and driveways.